 Comparable Two-Person Tents

 The NEMO Firefly 2P Tent is a great option for a hiker who wants the full protection of a double-walled tent at a low weight or someone who wants a shelter with a minimum of fiddle factor.
 The weight is even more impressive when split between two people, making it a great tent for a couple or two friends who don’t need a lot of personal space, as it’s cozy but not claustrophobic for two with good headroom.
 It also is perfect for a hiker and their dog(s), or a parent and child.
-I appreciate how on-spec NEMO is with this tent–their stated weights and my tested weights lined up almost exactly.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+I appreciate how on-spec NEMO is with this tent–their stated weights and my tested weights lined up almost exactly.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.